Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport accessibility is rated excellent, with residents typically located 138 meters from the nearest stop.
-Service frequency averages 688 trips per day across all routes, equating to approximately 43 weekly trips per individual stop.
+The accessibility to transport is rated as excellent, with residents typically located just 138 meters from the nearest transport stop.
+On average, there are 688 trips per day across all routes, which equates to approximately 43 weekly trips per individual stop.

 Frequently Asked Questions - Transport